-- Go to the Events option from the profile drop-down, to view all events in the intranet.
+To view all events in the intranet, go to the Events option from your user profile drop-down.
 If Google Calendar is integrated, users can click on Google Calendar to see all Google Calendar events.
 Events are listed chronologically, starting with this week.

-2. Go into any site, then click on + button at the rightmost of the site header.
+- Go into a site and click the + button in the site header.

-1. Upload a Cover Image (Recommended size: at least 1080 pixels wide)
+- Upload a cover image (Recommended size: at least 1080 pixels wide)

-- Crop it appropriately for the Cover & Carousel and click Next
+- Crop it appropriately for the cover and carousel and click Next

 - Crop it appropriately for thumbnail and click Save

-- Select one of the Cover image layout options.
-The layout allows you to choose different sizes of the cover image to show up on the Page.
-Click on each layout to see a preview of what the layout will look like.
+- Select one of the cover image layout options.
+The layout allows you to choose different sizes of the cover image to show up on the page.
+Click on each layout to see a preview

-4. Add a Location.
+- Add a location.
 This could be a physical address or a URL of an online meeting.

-5. Add Directions (if applicable) or an online map URL, like a Google map URL of the Event location.
+- Add directions (if applicable) and an online map URL, like a Google map URL of the event location.
+More on this below.

 - If you want to enter HTML code, click on the first icon </> to access the HTML editor.